-Three dolls by Ryon Polequaptewa of the Water Clan from the village of Songóopavi on Second Mesa.
-Ryon took inspiration from the dolls carved by his great-grandfather, Wilson Tewaquaptewa.(1873-1960) who was the last traditional kikmongwi of Orayvi Village.
-Ryon created these dolls in Tewaquaptewa’s iconic stye, which is a mixture of attributes from several katsinas, something Tewaquaptewa began in the 1920s and were not meant to represent a particular katsina or concept.
-The range from 10 to 11 inches without the feathers and are $450 each (ALL THREE IN TUCSON)
+Three dolls by Ryon Polequaptewa of the Sun Clan from the village of Songóopavi on Second Mesa.
+Ryon took inspiration from the dolls carved by his great-grandfather, Wilson Tewaquaptewa (1873-1960), who was the last traditional kikmongwi of Orayvi Village.
+Ryon created these dolls in Tewaquaptewa’s iconic style, which is a mixture of attributes from several katsinas, something Tewaquaptewa began in the 1920s and were not meant to represent a particular katsina or concept.
+The range from 10 to 11 inches without the feathers and are $450 each.
+(ALL THREE IN TUCSON)

 See: Barry Walsh, “Kikmongwi as Artist: The Katsina Dolls of Wilson Tawaquaptewa,” Winter 1998, American Indian Art magazine.

 The Hoho Mana is by Ryan Gashweseoma and is 9 inches. $350.
 (TUCSON) A beautiful Angwusanomtaqa (in this form, wearing a Hopi white wedding robe, she is called Crow Bride) by Sandra Suhu.
 10.75 inches high to wing tips and $400.
-A Tsöqaapölölö** or Mud Thrower katsina by Sean Macias.
-This one is 11 inches high and $240.
+(SANTA FE) The Yögötsina or Cactus katsina was made by Clark Tenakhongva.
+It is just over 14 inches high and $500.
+(SANTA FE) A Talavay or Early Morning katsina by Jared Quamahongnewa.
+10 3/8 inches high to feather tip and $200.
 (SANTA FE)

 A Sio Ho’ote by Randy Brokeshoulder.
 13.5 inches and $600.
 (TUCSON) In the center is a Talavai’i or Early Morning Katsina by Wally Grover, carved about 20 years ago.
 10.75 inches tall. $300 (TUCSON) Last in the row is a Sösöpa or Cricket katsina by Hongvi Marquez.
 This one is 9.5 inches high to the tips of the grass and $325.
 (SANTA FE)